Sky Bet: Request A Bet & Price Boosts

 | Expected locked-in profit | After ~2% commission | ~+£6.00–£8.00 on £20 stake |

-- Sky Bet posts new boosts daily on televised matches — bookmark the boost page and check it before every evening fixture.
+- Sky Bet posts new boosts regularly, especially on televised matches — bookmark the boost page and check it before every evening fixture.

 - Check exchange liquidity on every leg before committing — Sunday lunchtime markets are usually deep, midweek Championship matches often aren't.